Celebrity Equinox

 Kate McCue was captain of the Celebrity Equinox until August 2019, and the first American woman to be captain of a "mega" cruise ship.

 Facilities

 The vessel includes a theater and a lawn made up of real grass between the ship's funnels where croquet can be played.

 Celebrity Equinox was refitted in May 2019.

 Itineraries

-Currently the Celebrity Equinox sails to the Caribbean and the Bahamas year-round from its homeport at Fort Lauderdale, Florida.
+Currently the Celebrity Equinox sails to the Caribbean and the Bahamas year-round from its homeport at Port Canaveral, Florida.

 Post Covid comeback

 Celebriy Equinox sailed from Fort Lauderdale to the Caribbean on July 25, 2021 ending a year long halt in cruising.